MeghanLeicht/ChocAn/README.md

 ## Development Environment
 ChocAn Simulator development / testing should be done using a virutalenv virtual environment.
+**Note: If using python3 in these commands is causing any issues, try using python3.11 instead.**
 ### Setting up a virtual environment
 1. Install the virtualenv package (make sure you're using Python 3.11)